julianeon/useful-python-scripts/README.md

 Example gif created by make_gif.py.

+To use these scripts, imagemagick must be installed.

 ## make_gif_images.py

-This script generates the images for a gif using imagemagick (must be installed).
+This script generates the images for a gif using imagemagick.

 The text to be used, and the filenames used for output, are coded into the script.